Suboptimal Safety-Critical Control for Continuous Systems Using Prediction-Correction Online Optimization: Introduction

-Form the above observations, {the CBF-based problem is treated as the time-varying optimization process and solved by prediction-correction-based modified interior point method.
-The same method has been studied in \cite{tracking_fixedtime_TVOF} to deal with the CLF-based stabilizing control problem.} Differently, safety is more difficult to be guaranteed compared to the stability in \cite{tracking_fixedtime_TVOF}.
-The main contributions are listed as follows. \begin{enumerate} \item The interior point method is used to obtain the continuous near-optimal solutions of the CBF-based problem.
-By using the prediction-correction method, two decent-based algorithms are given to track the sub-optimal solutions.
-It is proven that both algorithms can exponentially converge to the suboptimal solutions of the original CBF-based problem. \item The safety criteria for the continuous systems regulated by the suboptimal solutions from the two algorithms are studied.
-In addition, the robustness against some bounded disturbances is analyzed.
-The safety, as well as the input-to-stable tracking performance of the two algorithms, are proven under the disturbances. \item The online implementation of the algorithms is discussed.
-The obstacle avoidance and anti-swing tasks are simulated to show the effectiveness.
-As a result, the sub-optimality and safety are both guaranteed in simulations.
-The efficiency of the proposed algorithms is illustrated by comparing to the original CBF-QP method. \end{enumerate}
+From the above observations, in this paper, a safe controller is designed by the CBF method with improved efficiency using time-varying convex optimization techniques.
+The same idea is followed to deal with the CLF-based stabilizing control problem \cite{tracking_fixedtime_TVOF}.
+Differently, safety is more difficult to be guaranteed compared to stability considered in \cite{tracking_fixedtime_TVOF}.
+The main contributions are listed as follows. \begin{enumerate} \item The interior point method is adopted to generate the suboptimal solutions for the CBF method continuously.
+By using the prediction-correction method \cite{prediction_correction_interior_point}, two descent-based algorithms are given with theoretical support that both can exponentially converge to the suboptimal solutions of the original CBF method. \item The safety criteria for continuous systems steered by the generated solutions from the two algorithms are established.
+In addition, the robustness against unknown bounded disturbances is analyzed.
+Safety and input-to-state tracking stability of the two algorithms towards disturbances are theoretically ensured. \item The online implementation of the algorithms is presented.
+Experiments on obstacle avoidance and anti-swing control are conducted to illustrate the effectiveness.
+The efficiency of the proposed algorithms is highlighted in comparison to the original CBF method. \end{enumerate}